Different Yard Fencing Options and Choosing the Right Type of Fence for your Home

 Considerations About Fence Maintenance:

-- Wood fences require more upkeep – You’ll find yourself painting a wood fence every 3-6 years, or it’s just not going to look good.
+- Wood fences require more upkeep – You’ll find yourself painting or staining a wood fence every 3-6 years, or it’s just not going to look good.
 Even pressure treated fences should be sealed upon installation, pressure washed and resealed every 2-3 years according to this Do-It-Yourself website.
+Read more about estimating the cost to stain a wood fence.

 - Aluminum fences require almost none – However, you’ll spend a lot more of your budget on the initial purchase.